pme0/DeepLightning/README.md

 ### \*Logic

 All config fields labelled `type` correspond to target classes.
 The format is `MODULE.CLASS` and the code will load class `CLASS` from `MODULE.py` (relative path).
 Note that `MODULE` can itself be composite, `X.Y.Z`, in which case the class `CLASS` will be loaded from `X/Y/Z.py`.
-For example, `model.optimizer.type` could be existing `deepspeed.ops.adam.FusedAdam` or user-defined in `losses.custom.MyLoss`.
+For example, `model.optimizer.target` could be existing `deepspeed.ops.adam.FusedAdam` or user-defined in `losses.custom.MyLoss`.

 <!--It's possible to drop some of the parameters to obtain a light config file, see `deeplightning/defaults.py`.
 For reproducibility and transparancy, parameters that affect training are not granted defaults.-->